Plugin SDK > Custom pages

 Return value

-The following information and methods are available:
+The following properties and methods are available in the ctx argument:

 Return value

-The following information and methods are available:
+The following properties and methods are available in the ctx argument: